pyblosxom/pyblosxom/docs/comments.rst

 * you have to implement and maintain your own anti-spam measures
 * it hasn't been well maintained in the last couple of years

-The comments plugin comes in the ``.tar.gz`` file alongside PyBlosxom as of PyBlosxom 1.5.
+The comments plugin comes in the ``.tar.gz`` file alongside Pyblosxom as of Pyblosxom 1.5.
 Prior to that, you can get the latest stable version of the comments plugin from the `contributed plugins pack`_.
 Alternatively, you can get the latest version `from Git`_, which is even more recent but may be broken.
 Caveat hacker!